-The composition of pastures varies considerably.
-It is important for graziers to have a clear idea of what they expect from their pastures and choose plant species that have the capacity to fulfil grazing requirements.

-There are two very broad plant types found in most pastures:

-- annuals and weak perennials plants that live for one or a limited number of growing seasons - perennials-plants with variable life spans, from a year to decades.

-In the grazing situation the main plants of interest are:

-- grasses-low-growing vegetative plants that can tolerate grazing.
-Stoloniferous grasses like couch and Rhodes grass spread by seed and underground roots called stolons.
-Tussock grasses grow in clumps as distinct individual plants - forbs-non-woody broadleaf plants

-- legumes-plants with a varying ability to fix nitrogen with the help of bacteria in root nodules (e.g. clovers) - sedges-grass-like plants (e.g. nutgrass) - woody weeds-woody plants with the ability to compete with pasture plants for sunlight, nutrients and moisture (e.g. wattles) - other weeds-any undesirable plant in a pasture that affects carrying capacity of the pasture due to its unpalatability, competition with more favourable species or toxicity to livestock (e.g. lantana and African lovegrass).

-Features of a healthy pasture

-A healthy pasture has a:
+Pastures are complex ecosystems.
+A wide variety of ecosystem processes and management decisions affect the composition and productivity of a pasture over time.
+Pasture composition The composition of pastures varies considerably.
+It is important for managers to have a clear idea of what they expect from their pastures and choose plant species that have the capacity to fulfil grazing requirements.
+There are two very broad plant types found in most pastures: - annuals and weak perennials plants that live for one or a limited number of growing seasons - perennials-plants with variable life spans, from several years to decades.
+In the grazing situation the main plants of interest are: - grasses-low-growing vegetative plants that can tolerate grazing.
+Stoloniferous grasses like couch and Rhodes grass spread by seed and above-ground roots called stolons.
+Grasses like kikuyu have stolons and underground roots called rhizomes.
+Tussock grasses grow in clumps as distinct individual plants - forbs-non-woody broadleaf plants - legumes-plants with a varying ability to fix nitrogen with the help of bacteria in root nodules (e.g. clovers) - sedges-grass-like plants (e.g. nutgrass) - woody weeds-woody plants with the ability to compete with pasture plants for sunlight, nutrients and moisture (e.g. wattles) - other weeds-any undesirable plant in a pasture that affects carrying capacity of the pasture due to its unpalatability, competition with more favourable species or toxicity to livestock (e.g. lantana and African lovegrass).
+Features of a healthy pasture A healthy pasture has a:

-- high percentage of palatable, productive, perennial grasses (3P grasses) - small number of annual plants (e.g. small burrgrass) - small number of weeds (e.g. verbenas) - high frequency of desirable forbs (e.g. native legumes such as glycine) - variety of other favourable species.
+- high percentage of palatable, productive, perennial grasses (3P grasses) - productive legumes - small number of annual plants (e.g. small burrgrass) - small number of weeds (e.g. verbenas) - high frequency of desirable forbs (e.g. native legumes such as glycine) - variety of other favourable species.